 There’s never been a better time to go deeper into your favorite genres of music or to branch out and explore something new.
 Start with a “Best of” list, like the Rolling Stones 500 Greatest Albums of All Time.

-Websites like Soundcloud and Spotify’s Discover feature for finding new artists.
+Use websites like Soundcloud and Spotify’s Discover feature for finding new artists.
 Genres like classical music help people focus and inspire their creativity.
-Most importantly, they can help you get out of a funk and back to being productive.
+Most importantly, they can help you get out of a funk and back to being productive as you learn how to increase motivation.
+Achieving your goal will feel a lot easier with some inspirational music in the background.

 8. Start a Gratitude Journal